-The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America requires management to make certain estimates and assumptions that affect amounts reported and disclosed in the financial statements and related notes.
+The preparation of financial statements in accordance with GAAP requires management to make certain estimates and assumptions that affect amounts reported and disclosed in the financial statements and related notes.
 Estimates include reserves for doubtful accounts, useful lives of project assets, net pension liability and other postemployment benefits.
 Actual results could differ from those estimates.